waynodiablo/Oystercard/pills/development_workflow.md

 5. When you get a :shipit: or other similarly appropriate emoji, merge your PR.

 6. When you're happy, merge your changes on GitHub.
-You should then deploy immediately - if you have CI setup you can get it to do this for you automatically.
+You should then deploy immediately.
+If you have CI setup you can get it to do this for you automatically.

 7. Do some QA on your live site if you have it setup.